Thibuko/robot-framework-workshop/exercise 01/README.md

 ## Purpose

 The purpose of this exercise is to ensure that everyone has access to the project examples and source code.
-Ensure python 3, pip, git, and robot framework are installed properly.
+Ensure python 3, pip, git, robot framework and robotframework-browser are installed properly.

 ## Learning Objectives

-* You will demonstrate that you have python, pip, git, and robotframework installed correctly.
+* You will demonstrate that you have python, pip, git, robotframework-browser and robotframework installed correctly.

 ## Challenge